JSaumat/finalprojectJoseSaumat/README.md

 ```
 http://127.0.0.1:8000
 ```
-Step 5: Set up the site for regular users
+Step 5: Set up the site voting

-When you first access the site, the Home page movie gallery will not have any movies to vote on.
-You will need to log in as the super user/admin, then click on 'Add Movie' in the navigation bar.
-This will take you to a page that says 'Import Movie'.
-Type in the name of a favorite movie you have seen, and then click on 'Import'.
-This will add a movie that can be voted on by all users on the home page.

-If you need ideas, you can use the search bar on the far right of the navigation bar.
-This search bar allows all users to look up movies using the TMDB API.
+You will want to add a few movies or TV shows to the voting page.
+To do this, go to the Add Movie/TV Show tab and in the search bar enter some of your favorite TV shows or movies.
+Then click the add button.
+You will get a prompt saying that your choice was added to the list.
+This will allow you and the users to use the voting features which make the leaderboard work.

+Step 6: Set up the forum

+Set up the forum.
+As an admin, you can add categories and forums for your users.
+You want to add those in that specific order.
+You can then create topics or leave that for your users to start.

 ### Output